Latin Name: Syringa villosa

 Seed Source: Improved seed strain, shelterbelt near Indian Head Saskatchewan.

 Height and Spread: 4m x 3m

 Overview: The seed strain was developed for tree planting in the Canadian prairies.
 It is a composite of parent trees from selected lilac shelterbelts.
 It is a medium-large, hardy shrub with an oval-shaped crown.
 It has basal sprouts but does not spread by suckers.
-It was named in honour of Charlie Edwards assistant superintendent a the Indian Head Forest Nursery Station from 1909 to 1950.
+It was named in honour of Charlie Edwards assistant superintendent of the Indian Head Forest Nursery Station from 1909 to 1950.

 SEED TREATMENT / SOWING